operatify/operatify/README.md

     // +kubebuilder:rbac:groups=mygroup.my.domain,resources=myresources/status,verbs=get;update;patch
     ```

-5. Having created a resource, we now create an operator controller for this resource.
+5. Create an operator controller for this resource.

     To do so we need to:
     * Implement the `ResourceManager` interface.